KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

 * **Focus:** The Passage Between Death and Rebirth.

 * **Function:** The dying consciousness confronts multiple Gates—each a choice between Recognition (Resonant Return) and Fear (Declivous Entropy).
-Correct passage depends on calm awareness and resonance with the Clear Light (Aion).
+Correct passage depends on calm awareness and resonance with the Clear Light (L₀ (AP: Aion)).

 ### 5. The Door of the Temple (Mystery Schools)